01

 cooc.ing is a think tank that starts with one person’s thinking and grows through many.

-Right now, it’s a place where one practitioner working at the intersection of AI, ML, data science, software engineering, and the question of how careers actually compound writes honestly about what they’re learning.
+Right now, it’s a place where one practitioner working at the intersection of AI, cognitive science, complexity, and the live question of how human judgment holds up under pressure writes honestly about what they’re learning.

-Over time, it becomes a commons: a place where researchers, builders, strategists, and practitioners from different fields and different corners of the world bring their own experience of navigating chaos and turning it into something useful.
+Over time, it becomes a commons: a place where researchers, builders, and practitioners from different disciplines bring their own experience of how minds — human and artificial — navigate problems that resist clean answers.

 No noise.
 No performative certainty.
-Just the documented reality of crafting order.
+Just the documented reality of thinking carefully in motion.

-If you’re working through something and want to contribute, the door is open.
+If you’re working through something at this intersection and want to contribute, the door is open.